My story of Myotonic Dystrophy

 I did not think I had Myotonic Dystrophy.
 Only a year earlier I had applied to run the London Marathon (wasn't chosen).
 I was seriously looking into trips to the Antarctic to complete all 7 continents on Earth visited.
 I had a 1-year-old son.
 I could easily walk the 2 miles into town.
 I had an active life.
 How could I possibly have Myotonic Dystrophy?

 But my sister had been diagnosed.
 And then my mother.
-I thought should get checked as well.
+I thought I should get checked as well.
 Just to confirm I was ok and did not have any problems.
-The day of the result came in and I went to the doctor who cheerfully told me I had Myotonic Dystrophy.
+The day the results came in, I went to the doctor who cheerfully told me I had Myotonic Dystrophy.
 There was no doubt.
-That was the day I found that I had an incurable disease that will gradually worsen for the rest of my life.

 There are other, less visible, symptoms of Myotonic Dystrophy.
 For me, I suffer from regular, acute stomach pain.
 I need to be careful of what I eat and how much.

-Fatigue is the big one.
-IT IS NOT A CASE OF NEEDING MORE SLEEP.
-A quick power nap does not help.
 I can get tired very easily and quickly.
 Evening socialising can be a challenge.
 It is akin to being constantly under the weather.
 A little jaded.
 An invisible but constant part of the condition.

-During Covid I was placed on the priority list for vaccine as my immune system is compromised.
+During Covid I was placed on the priority list for the vaccine as my immune system is compromised.
 I got double jabbed really early!
 Thanks NHS.